 Williams County Burn Ban

-burning will be allowed with a Low or Moderate Fire Danger rating upon
+Burning is allowed with a Low or Moderate Fire Danger Rating or upon

 approval of the local fire response authority having jurisdiction over